mozilla/pkipolicy/rootstore/policy.md

 ### 7.3 Removals ###

-Mozilla MAY, at its sole discretion, decide to disable (partially or fully) or remove a certificate at any time and for any reason.
+Mozilla MAY, at its sole discretion and without any notice, decide to disable (partially or fully) or remove a certificate at any time and for any reason.
 This may happen immediately or on a planned future date.
 Mozilla will disable or remove a certificate if the CA demonstrates ongoing or